kaiquesimao/kaiquesimao/README.md

 I already carries out several projects using HTML, CSS, JavaScript/Typescript (React/Angular) technologies on Frontend and Java on Backend.

-Use Git and Github to code version control for personal projects and Azure Devops at work.
+Git and Github to code version control for personal projects and Azure Devops at work.

 I am proficient in OS Windows, and currently studying Linux and its distributions.